FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/query-rules.md

 When you add a query match rule and response, this allows you to mock out what the response is to requests with these chosen query rules.

-After uploading the Mockdefinition to the server using the designer, you can now generate a request with tools like Postman that will replicate the scenario.
+After uploading the mockdefinition to the server using the designer, you can now generate a request with tools like Postman that will replicate the scenario.
 Setting the query parameters to match the rule(s) that you have created and receiving back the responses mocked out earlier.

 ### Creating a query match rule in the Designer

-Once a new Mockdefinition is generated, you start at the Endpoint Overview.
+Once a new mockdefinition is generated, you start at the Endpoint Overview.
 This displays the available endpoints along with their verbs, endpoint path and if there are any existing scenarios.

 #### Overview of the endpoints